kgateway-dev/kgateway/docs/content/installation/enterprise/_index.md

 {{% /notice %}}

 {{% notice info %}}
-Each Key is typically valid for **30 days**.
+Each trial license key is typically valid for **30 days**.
 You can request a new key if your current key has expired.
-The License Key is required only during the installation process.
-Once you install, a `secret` will be created to hold your unique key.
+When the license key expires, you can request a new license key by contacting your Account Representative or filling out [this form](https://lp.solo.io/request-trial).
+You must provide the license key during the installation process.
+When you install Gloo Edge, a Kubernetes secret is created to store the license key.
+When the key is about to expire, see [Updating Enterprise Licenses]({{< versioned_link_path fromRoot="/operations/updating_license/" >}}).
 {{% /notice %}}

 Before starting installation, please ensure that you've prepared your Kubernetes cluster per the community